 class CustomLauncherTest(rfm.RunOnlyRegressionTest):

-def init(self):

 ...

-self.executable = 'custom_scheduler'
+executable = 'custom_scheduler'

-self.executable_opts = [...]
+executable_opts = [...]

-'''

-'''

-@rfm.run_before('run')
+@run_before('run')

 def replace_launcher(self):

 self.job.launcher = getlauncher('local')()

 '''

-The getlauncher function takes the registered name of a launcher and returns the class that implements it.
+The getlauncher() function takes the registered name of a launcher and returns the class that implements it.
 You then instantiate the launcher and assign to the launcher attribute of the job descriptor.